 - Social Work 315: Grief and Bereavement

-Gerontology minors also must take elective courses from the following list (9.0 credits):
+Gerontology minors also must take one elective course from the following list (3.0 credits):

 - Nursing 316: Women, Health, and Health Care